 7. Find a way to meet with locals

 Japan is best experienced with locals, so remember to take advantage of this opportunity if you can.
-It’s by far the hardest tip since you may not know a single person in Japan.
+It’s the hardest tip since you may not know anyone in Japan.

-So, plan ahead and accordingly.
+So, plan accordingly.
 Japanese people are friendly and fun to be around.
 To make the most of this amazing country, make sure you get the opportunity to experience local culture.